EmanuelQuintino/Task-Manager-WDC/README.md

 # Task Manager

-Task Manager is a `Full Stack` application developed in `React` and `Node.js` to complete the [Web Development Course](https://emanuelquintino.github.io/Page-WDC/) offered by `Reprograma Jucás`.
+Task Manager is a Full-Stack application developed in `React` and `Node.js` to complete the [Web Development Course](https://emanuelquintino.github.io/Page-WDC/) offered by `Reprograma Jucás`.
 It was created with the aim of providing users with a tool to manage and monitor their tasks in an organized and intuitive way.

 ![home-layout](./src/assets/login-layout.png)